genericrandom64/xmp-curses/README.md

 -l - Loop

+## future plans

+- audio backend for freebsd

+- audio backend using a library (macos and windows)

+- playlists

+- modules/playlists loaded from stdin

+- full tui

 ## license (or rather unlicense)

-if for some reason you actually *want* this code, it is public domain under the unlicense
+if for some reason you actually *want* this code, it is public domain under the unlicense. if this changes, it will remain permissively licensed.